Ten Ways to Get Involved

 - Go!
-The simplest way to get involved in a Big Read is to attend events in your community.
+The simplest way to get involved in The Big Read is to attend events in your community.
 The Big Read offers a variety of programming nationwide, from family events and book discussion groups to theatrical adaptations, movie screenings, and more.

 - Become a sponsor.
 Your corporation or small business can become a sponsor of a local Big Read, or donate goods and services for Big Read events.
-You can also organize a "workplace read," in which your company partners with Big Read organizers to facilitate reading groups for your business.
+You can also organize a "workplace read," in which your company partners with organizers to facilitate reading groups for your business.

 - Make connections.
 If you are involved in organizations or community groups that might be good partners for your local library, consider forming partnerships to expand the reach of The Big Read.